 Also known as a further advance, borrowing an additional amount on your property may be right for you if you are looking to make improvements to your home or fund a special purchase.

-A further advance is not like a personal loan – it is secured on your property.
-You can spread your payment over a longer term and your interest rate should be lower than a personal loan, but if you cannot keep up the additional payments you risk losing your home.
+A further advance is not like a personal loan - it is secured on your property, like your mortgage.
+You can spread your payments over the term of your mortgage, but if you cannot keep up the additional payments you risk losing your home.
 You should always check the market to see if you can get a better deal before committing.

 How it works